 When the subscription is accepted by the A-DCCF, the consumer (ADAE server) receives from the A-DCCF an identifier (Subscription Correlation ID) allowing it to further manage (modify, delete) the subscription.

-NOTE: The definition of detele service operation is within stage 3 scope.
+NOTE: The definition of delete service operation is within stage 3 scope.